 - Coordinating with the corresponding Human Services point of contact to implement this Agreement. - Ensuring participation of an individual from School District who knows the student when Human Services facilitates a best interest determination pursuant to 12 CCR 2509-4, 7.301.241.
-The participant should be someone who "is knowledgeable about the child and able to provide feedback on significant relationships that the child may have formed and how changing Schools would impact his or her academic, social, or emotional well-being such as a teacher, counselor, coach, or other meaningful person in the child's life." - Developing and implementing a transportation plan when transportation is needed to maintain the student in the school of origin.
-School District will notify the Human Services point of contact of this plan and the date of the implementation, two days prior to the date of implementation. - Developing and implementing a "need to know basis" confidentiality policy to meet the educational needs of students in foster care while also protecting privacy of sensitive information; documenting best interest determinations and foster care status on behalf of School District to the extent required to meet students' educational needs. - Providing professional development and training to School District staff on ESSA provisions, this Agreement, and the educational needs of students in foster care. - Facilitating the prompt transfer of educational records for students in foster care who enter or exit a school within School District. - Facilitating immediate enrollment for students in foster care who enter a school within School District. - Immediately requesting education records from the school of origin for students in foster care who enter a school within School District.17 - Ensuring that students in foster care are promptly enrolled in School District's free lunch program.
-18 - Ensuring that the school and School District waive all school fees for students in out-of-home placement, including but not limited to any general fees, fees for books, fees for lab work, fees for participation in in-school or extracurricular activities, and fees for before-school or afterschool programs.19
+The participant should be someone who "is knowledgeable about the child and able to provide feedback on significant relationships that the child may have formed and how changing Schools would impact his or her academic, social, or emotional well-being such as a teacher, counselor, coach, or other meaningful person in the child's life."16 - Developing and implementing a transportation plan when transportation is needed to maintain the student in the school of origin.
+School District will notify the Human Services point of contact of this plan and the date of the implementation, two school days prior to the date of implementation. - Protecting student confidentiality in accordance with School District Policy 5300, Student School Records, to meet the educational needs of students in foster care while also protecting privacy of sensitive information. - Documenting best interest determinations and foster care status on behalf of School District to the extent required to meet students' educational needs. - Providing professional development and training to School District staff on ESSA provisions, this Agreement, and the educational needs of students in foster care. - Facilitating the prompt transfer of educational records for students in foster care who enter or exit a school within School District. - Facilitating immediate enrollment for students in foster care who enter a school within School District. - Immediately requesting education records from the school of origin for students in foster care who enter a school within School District.17 - Ensuring that students in foster care are promptly enrolled in School District's free lunch program.18 - Ensuring that the school and School District waive all school fees for students in out-of-home placement, including but not limited to any general fees, fees for books, fees for lab work, fees for participation in in-school or extracurricular activities, and fees for before-school or after-school programs.19